-- Disgualified interest on certain indebtedness under section 163(j).
-See Form 8926, Disqualified Corporate Interest Expense Disallowed Under Section 163(j) and Related Information, and the related Instructions. - Interest on which no tax is imposed (see section 163(j)); - Foregone interest on certain below-market-rate loans (see section 7872); and - Original issue discount (OID) on certain high-yield discount obligations.
+- Disqualified interest on certain indebtedness under section 163(j).
+See Form 8926, Disqualified Corporate Interest Expense Disallowed Under Section 163(j) and Related Information, and the related Instructions. - Interest on which no tax is imposed (see section 163(j)); - Foregone interest on certain below-market-rate loans (see section 7872); and

+- Original issue discount (OID) on certain high-yield discount obligations.
 See section 163(e)(5) to determine the amount of the deduction for OID that is deferred and the amount that is disallowed on a high-yield discount obligation.
-The rules under section 163(e)(5) do not apply to certain high-yield discount obligations issued after August 31, 2008.
-See section 163(e)(5)(F). - Section 108(i) OID deduction.
+The rules under section 163(e)(5) do not apply to certain high-yield discount obligations issued after August 31, 2008 and before January 1, 2011.
+See section 163(e)(5)(F).
+Also, see Notice 2010-11, 2010-4 I.R.B.
+326. - Section 108(i) OID deduction.
 If the REIT issued a debt instrument with original issue discount (OID) that is subject to section 108(i)(2) because of an election under section 108(i) to defer the recognition of income from the cancellation of debt (COD), the deduction for all or a portion of the OID that accrues prior to the first tax year the COD is includible in income is deferred until the COD is includible in income.
-The aggregate amount of OID that is deferred during this period is generally allowed as a deduction ratably over the five-year period the COD is includible in income under section 108(i).
+The aggregate amount of OID that is deferred during this period is generally allowed as a deduction ratably over the 5-year period the COD is includible in income under section 108(i).
 The amount deferred is limited to the amount of COD subject to the section 108(i) election.
+See section 108(i) for more details.
+Also see page 6 for the annual information statement that is required if the election under section 108(i) is made.